FOCUS-In corporate crackdown, U.S. SEC takes aim at executive pay

 Over the past decade, investors have pushed for corporate clawback policies for a range of missteps, but companies have struggled to get the cash back once it is out the door, said Coffee.

-Goldman Sachs Group Inc GS.N, for example, failed to recoup compensation from former Chief Operating Officer Gary Cohn over the Wall Street bank's involvement in Malaysia's 1MDB sovereign fund corruption scandal.
-He gave the money to charity instead.
+Goldman Sachs Group Inc , for example, failed to recoup compensation from former Chief Operating Officer Gary Cohn over the Wall Street bank's involvement in Malaysia's 1MDB sovereign fund corruption scandal.
+He gave https://www.reuters.com/article/goldmansachs-cohn-1mbd-idINL4N2IQ3X7 the money to charity instead.
+A representative for Cohn declined to comment for this story.

 That is why tougher regulatory clawback tools are important, say experts.